 Do you know the name of that sculpture downtown in your city?
-Sculpture and functional art is all over.
+Sculpture is all over.
 In museums and galleries.
 Public gardens and city centers.
 Homes and offices.
 Art in the third dimension begs us to touch it, climb it, use it.
 It's created to interact with the masses and to engage the senses.

 This program is about three dimensional creative problem solving.
 You’ll design, sculpt, cast, carve, fabricate one-of-a-kind objects in metal, wood, plastic, clay, and mixed media.
 Take advantage of the visiting artists series, field trips, lectures, and exhibition opportunities.
 Work in the sculpture studio, 3D design room, woodshop, and clay and plaster casting studios.
 Our faculty believe content is as integral as material and method.
 They’ll work to provide a contoured educational experience for you based on your aspirations.